CONSIDER AN ENGAGEMENT SESSION

 *Note: Be sure to stay out of the sun the week before the big day in order to avoid sunburns, tan lines and the potential for peeling.

-Your maid of honour and bridesmaids are there to help you enjoy your day.
+Your family and friends are there to help you enjoy your day.
 One thing that can take the pressure off is enlisting one of them to round up family members and key guests for group photos.
 Typically group photos are done straight after the ceremony before Uncle Bob wanders off to the bar or Aunty Betty gets in too deep in conversation with her long lost cousin.
-Your MOH usually knows majority of the guests so this should be super efficient.
-Be sure to have a game plan with your MOH/BM for the day so when it comes times to round everyone up it is quick and stress free, because lets be real…. who wants to be stressed on their wedding day?!
+Your assistant usually knows majority of the guests, so this should be super efficient.
+Be sure to have a game plan with your assistant for the day so when it comes times to round everyone up it is quick and stress free, because lets be real…. who wants to be stressed on their wedding day?!

 REMEMBER TO SPEND TIME TOGETHER